Quick start

 The formula in plain language

 In plain language: The calculator converts Fahrenheit to Celsius, uses the Magnus approximation with relative humidity, then converts the dew point back to Fahrenheit.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer